Home Care Blog>In Home Care | June 14, 2019

-Vision loss is one of the most traumatic health issues seniors face.
+Vision loss in seniors is one of the most traumatic health issues seniors face.
 Vision impairment makes it more difficult to prepare meals, go for walks, or even use the telephone.
 Many seniors with vision loss feel as if they are unable to engage in the daily activities they love.

 Vision impairment is a major contributor to disability and a primary reason why families seek home care for their senior loved one.
 Many older adults experience diminished quality of life and loss of independence as a result of their vision loss.